khanhqthai/LetsLearnPython/README.md

 # LetsLearnPython
-This repo will contain various python related material that I have gone through or currently going through
+This repo will contain various python related material, and projects that I am currently working on.
+The goal of this repo is to improve the my Python techniques and knowledge.
+Pratice, practice and more practice!